 The Telehealth Services Analysis provides stakeholders with information to understand telehealth services prior to the onset of COVID-19, and the impact the pandemic has had on telehealth service use since March 2020.
 This report is updated regularly to enable users to track trends in telehealth services over time and the impact on cost and utilization.
 Please contact us at firstname.lastname@example.org for questions.

-- Use of telehealth services hit a peak in April 2020, but slowly declined between May and July 2020 across all payer types.
+- Use of telehealth services hit a peak in April 2020, slowly declined through September and rose again slightly through January.

 - Payer Variation:

-- Mental health conditions remain the most frequent diagnosis for telehealth services and increased from approximately 30% pre-COVID to a little over 50% of all visits between March and July 2020.
+- Mental health conditions remain the most frequent diagnosis for telehealth services and increased from approximately 35% in 2019 to a little over 50% of all visits in 2020.

 - Provider Type:

-- Behavioral Health Providers supplied the most services (35%) from March to July 2020, followed by Primary Care Providers (22%), Federally Qualified Health Centers/Rural Health Clinics (6%) and Home Health (5%) providers.
+- Behavioral Health Providers supplied the most telehealth services (38%) in 2020, followed by Primary Care Providers (22%), Federally Qualified Health Centers/Rural Health Clinics (5%) and Home Health (5%) providers.

 - Service Types: